 Skip to main content

-Forest Management for White-Tailed Deer
+Forest Management for Creating a Deer Hunting Paradise

 This workshop will dive into the habitat requirements of white-tailed deer and how to incorporate their needs into forest management plans.
 Through a combination of presentations and field tours, we will cover:

-• Basic deer ecology, including habitat requirements and how those requirements vary seasonally
+• Basic deer ecology, including habitat requirements and how those requirements vary seasonally.

-• How to use silvicultural treatments to increase forage production and where/when they are appropriate
+• How to use silvicultural treatments to increase forage production and where/when they are appropriate.

-• Where and how to incorporate cover to meet the year-round needs of deer
+• Where and how to incorporate cover to meet the year-round needs of deer.

-• How to account for deer home range size within forest management plans
+• How to account for deer home range size within forest management plans.

 WORKSHOP DETAILS

-Registration Fee
+Registration Closed.

 Cancellation Policy